 At Hinchingbrooke Sixth Form we pride ourselves on our students aiming for the highest possible standards, including in their dress.
 Whilst we have no uniform, we do expect students to dress appropriately for a place of study for 11 to 18 year olds and set the standard for younger students around the school site.

-Lanyards must be worn everywhere and at all times in school.
-If a student does not have their lanyard they must report straight to the Sixth Form Office to collect a temporary lanyard, which much be returned at the end of the day.
-Student's will be asked to deposit something in exchange for a temporary lanyard.
+Lanyards must be worn 'everywhere, all the time' by Sixth Form students when on the school site.
+If a student does not have their lanyard they must report straight to their Student Support Officer (SSO) to collect a temporary lanyard, which must be returned at the end of the school day.
+You will be aske will be asked to leave something in exchange for a temporary lanyard such as a mobile phone or key.

-We also expect
+We also do not expect

+- o clothes that reveal underwear

+- o tops which reveal large amounts of flesh, including the midriff

+- o hats or hoods to be worn inside

+- ripped clothing

+- o joggers

-- · no wearing of clothes that reveal underwear - · no tops which reveal large amounts of flesh, including the midriff - · no hats or hoods to be worn inside - · no ripped clothing - · no joggers or sports leggings - · no items of clothing linked to illegal acts, drugs or with inappropriate artwork or slogans
+- o items of clothing linked to illegal acts, drugs or inappropriate artwork or slogans